azheriqbal/Tdd-NUnit-XUnit-MsUnit/README.md

 - Easy-to-follow code samples with clear comments and explanations.
 - Suitable for developers of all levels, from beginners to experts.
 Continuously updated with new test cases and frameworks.

+# String Assertions with NUnit

+- Assert.AreEqual: Assert.AreEqual("hello world", "Hello World", StringComparison.OrdinalIgnoreCase);
+- Assert.Contains: Assert.Contains("world", "hello world");
+- Assert.StartsWith: Assert.StartsWith("hello", "hello world");
+- Assert.EndsWith: Assert.EndsWith("world", "hello world");
+- Assert.IsMatch: Assert.IsMatch("[0-9]+", "12345");
+-
+These are just a few of the string assertion methods available in NUnit.
+There are many more that can be used to test various aspects of strings in unit tests.